gabbul30/Detecting-deformable-linear-objects-in-3D-point-clouds-using-deep-hough-voting/Modifications_README.md

 These commands only differ from the original commands included in the original README by using the --no_height flag and using "dlos" as dataset. "dlos" uses the custom dataloader made for the project. "sunrgbd" and "scannet" will not work because they are not compatible with the modifications done to the algorithm.
 The accuracy used in the evaluation is described in the paper for this project.

-For visualizing and comparing predictions to groud truth dlos from the dumpDir, a python script is included too in the evals folder.
+For visualizing and comparing predictions to groud truth dlos from the dumpDir, a python script is included too in the "evals" folder.